Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI

-As before, we may again notice that the count obtained in Theorem \ref{BB5} and more precisely in Theorem \ref{5.2} on the number of distinct $2$-periodic points of any polynomial map $\varphi_{p-1,c}$ modulo $\pi$ is independent of $p$ (and hence independent of the degree of $\varphi_{p-1,c})$ in each of the possibilities considered.
-Moreover, we may again also observe that the expected total count (namely, $1+1+2+0 =4$) in Theorem \ref{5.2} (and hence in Theorem \ref{BB5}) on the number of distinct $2$-periodic points in the whole family of polynomial maps $\varphi_{p-1,c}$ modulo $\pi$ is also independent of $p$ and deg$(\varphi_{p-1,c})$.
-On the other hand, we may again notice that the count obtained in Theorem \ref{BB4} on the number of distinct $2$-periodic points of any $\varphi_{p,c}$ modulo $\pi$ may depend on $p$ (and hence may depend on the degree of $\varphi_{p,c})$ in one of the two possibilities.
-Again, consequently, the expected total count (namely, $p+0 =p$) in Theorem \ref{BB4} on the number of distinct $2$-periodic points in the whole family of polynomial maps $\varphi_{p,c}$ modulo $\pi$ may not only depend on $p$, but may also grow to infinity as $p$ tends to infinity.
-Mind you, we noticed earlier that this same phenomena may also occur in the $\mathcal{O}_{K}$-setting in \cite{BK22} and also here in $\mathbb{Z}_{p}$-setting.
+As before, we may also notice that the count obtained in Theorem \ref{BB5} and more precisely in Theorem \ref{5.2} on the number of distinct $n$-periodic points of any $\varphi_{p-1,c}$ modulo $\pi$ is independent of $p$ (and so independent of deg$(\varphi_{p-1,c})$) and $m=$ deg$(\pi)$ in each of the possibilities considered.
+Moreover, we may also observe that the expected total count (namely, $1 + 2 + 0 =3$ for every fixed odd period $n\in \mathbb{Z}_{\geq 3}$ or $1 + 1 + 2 + 0 =4$ for every fixed even period $n\in \mathbb{Z}_{\geq 2}$) in Theorem \ref{5.2} (and hence in Theorem \ref{BB5}) on the number of distinct $n$-periodic points in the whole family of maps $\varphi_{p-1,c}$ modulo $\pi$ is not only also independent of $p$ (and hence independent of deg$(\varphi_{p-1,c})$) and $m$, but is also a constant $3$ or $4$ even when degree $p-1\to \infty$ or $m\to \infty$.
+On the other hand, we may notice that the count obtained in Theorem \ref{BB4} on the number of distinct $n$-periodic points of any $\varphi_{p,c}$ modulo $\pi$ may depend on $p$ (and so on deg($\varphi_{p,c}))$ in one of the possibilities.
+As a result, the expected total count (namely, $p+0 =p$ for every fixed period $n\in \mathbb{Z}_{\geq 2}$) in Theorem \ref{BB4} on the number of distinct $n$-periodic points in the whole family of maps $\varphi_{p,c}$ modulo $\pi$ may not only also depend on $p$, but also may grow to infinity as $p\to \infty$.
+Mind you, this same phenomena may also occur in $\mathcal{O}_{K}$-setting as noted in \cite{BK222} and here in $\mathbb{Z}_{p}$-setting.

-Inspired by landmark work of Mazur \cite{Maz} on $n$-torsion points of elliptic curves and by exciting work of (BST) on $n$-torsion of arithmetic objects in arithmetic statistics and also by $n$-periodic point-counting in arithmetic dynamics, we then revisit the settings in \cite{BK11, BK22} and in this article; and then prove (via similar elementary arguments) in upcoming works \cite{BK111, BK222,BK333} that for every fixed integer $n\geq 3$, one can obtain counts and asymptotics on $n$-periodic points that are analogous to counts and asymptotics in \cite{BK11, BK22} and in this article.